ksooooza/react-router-intro/README.md

 We still have some weird display quirks, and for that, we'll use `<Switch>` to fix them.

-## Using Switch (10 min / 1:50)
+## Using exact (5 min / 1:25)

-Switch works just like the switch/case statements in javascript.
+`exact` works just like the switch/case statements in javascript.
 We're comparing string values (in this case, routes) and executing conditions (rendering components) based on what matches turn out true.